 Acknowledgements

-[I will add acknowledgements before submitting this.]
+[I will add acknowledgements before submitting this—should include a thanks to the GOES-R Project Office.]
 The views, opinions, and findings in this report are those of the authors, and should not be construed as an official NOAA and or U.S. Government position, policy, or decision.

 REFERENCES